anshulsinghh/covid19/README.md

 Moving forward, our Binary Search algorithm can be applied and optimized for any given city.
 In our provided code, one only needs to change the infection rate to find a new optimized pooled testing size.
 The new pooled testing size is ideal for our Binary Search algorithm and minimizes the number of tests needed for a specific community.
 Against NYC alone, our Binary Search Algorithm found that people should be tested in groups of around 31 - and it only needed 859 tests for 5000 random NYC residents.
 Compared to the usual 5000 tests needed, this is a breakthrough in the speed of testing for COVID-19.
 Our algorithm’s accuracy can also be increased by changing the population size, and individual sample size parameters - and it can be applied to almost any location.

 We hope that our algorithm can be applied to many COVID-19 impacted communities and that it can be used to rapidly test people in order to mitigate the spread of COVID-19.

+## How to Use the Code
+Simply clone  this GitHub repository.
+The entry file is `script.py`, which can be run using either a virtual environment (which we have as a folder ./env), as a docker environment (in .devcontainer), or locally using requirements.txt.